eviccari/axios-easyfier/README.md

 };
 ```

-**IMPORTANT:** When withCustomErrorHandling method has configurated, easyfier returns a complete axios reponse object:
+**IMPORTANT:** When withCustomErrorHandling method has configured, easyfier returns a complete axios reponse object:

 ```json
 {